ciarand/phoenix/README.md

 - Installs dotfiles (see the dotfile / shell roles and the [dotfiles][] folder)

-- Installs a full version of Vim (compiling it from scratch pretty mcuh all the time)
+- Installs a full version of Vim (compiling it from scratch pretty much all the time)

 - Installs VirtualBox, packer, and vagrant